Springfield DWI Lawyer

 PENALTY OF CONVICTION

 After three or more DWI’s in your lifetime, you will be eligible for a felony offense.
 A convicted driver must serve at least 30 days in jail or perform 60 hours of community service.
 Fines may be up to $10,000 as well as court fees and alcoholism treatment costs.
 The State of Missouri can also revoke a driver’s license on the third offense for at least 10 years.
+A DWI Lawyer in Springfield, MO can help with the details of your case.

 Read More